 The registration of a brand is an additional choice.
 By doing this, you acquire a brand name for your company name.
 The capacity to file litigation for infringement of trademark on a provincial or national stage, if necessary.
 To secure your brand, keep in mind you have the appropriate trademarks for your company name and an organization in place.

 Do I need to secure my domain name as well?

 Certainly!
 When it relates to branding and licensing, domain names are also a crucial factor, particularly in light of the fact that many firms operate online and have significant online brand visibility.
 Domain names are covered by the same trademark regulations as registered company trademarks.
 You can file a lawsuit for trademark infringement against another company if they use the same domain name as you, and vice versa.

-How can I resolve a business name issue with another company?
+How can I resolve the name issue with another company?

 Whether two businesses can have the same name will depend a great deal on how you’re defining what constitutes a different name.
-The easiest way to see this is to look at the type of business names that are protected by law.
-Any trademarks, geographic indicators, and designs that are unique to one business will likely prevent other businesses from using them as the name of their business.
+The easiest way to see this is to look at the type of names that are protected by law.
+Any trademarks, geographic indicators, and designs that are unique to one business will likely prevent other businesses from using the one.